 FORD OR CHEVY?

-As we’ve seen, in many ways Gerald Ford served as the symbolic fall guy for the Sixties culture wars.
-And he became the fall guy all over again when Saturday Night Live turned him into a joke.
+As we’ve seen, Gerald Ford served as the symbolic fall guy for the Sixties culture wars in more ways than one.
+And he became the fall guy all over again when Saturday Night Live turned him into a punchline.

 SNL would usher in a new era of TV hipness, where the “under-thirty” generation would take over the late-night time slot and showcase their talents.
 Their first signature skit was Chevy Chase’s Gerald Ford impersonation, which consisted of nothing more than Chase portraying Ford as a well-intentioned doofus who, no matter what the circumstances, always managed to fall on his face within five minutes of whatever he set out to do.